jackyhuynh/ProblemSolvingKB/README.md

 # Collection of Software Development using Python

 ## Introduction:
-Knowledge base of fundamental problem-solving, web applications, and automations
+Knowledge base of Python, fundamental problem-solving, syntax, web applications, and automations.

 ## Technology
 List of technology